magdykashef/deploy-udagram-circleci-aws/README.md

 - AWS CLI v2, v1 can work but was not tested for this project

+- Elastick beanstalk CLI v3.14.13

 - A RDS database running Postgres.

 - A S3 bucket for hosting uploaded pictures.
 ```

+## Getting Started

+1. Clone this repo locally into the location of your choice.
+1. Open a terminal and navigate to the root of the repo
+1. follow the instructions in the installation step

 ### Installation